Use the bucket theory of asset allocation to create a simple and stress-free retirement portfolio.

 There are a lot of theories and complexities around retirement portfolio construction that involves complexities around debt to equity allocation, inflation assumptions and safe withdrawal rates (SWR).
 We have tackled some of these in a simplified manner in this post on retirement portfolio construction using Excel.

 The amounts allocated to each bucket is calculated on the basis of appropriate asset allocation for each year of retirement and each year has its own glide-path and plan for rebalancing.
-The aggregate view for each year for cash, income and growth assets is summed up to create the buckets.Recent articles:
+The aggregate view for each year for cash, income and growth assets is summed up to create the buckets.Join the Arthgyaan WhatsApp community: You can stay updated on our latest content and learn about our webinars.
+Our community is fully private so that no one, other than the admin, can see your name or number.
+Also, we will not spam you.

 Bucket 1: Cash